Trading rebound helps France's SocGen swing back to profit

-PARIS (Reuters) - France's third-biggest listed bank Societe Generale SOGN.PA swung back to profit in the third quarter, as its equity trading business continued to recover from a weak start to the year.
+PARIS (Reuters) - French bank Societe Generale SOGN.PA swung back to profit in the third quarter, helped by a recovery in its markets business, giving a boost to chief executive Frederic Oudea who was under pressure after sharp trading losses earlier in the year.

-Chief executive Frederic Oudea has accelerated initiativesto overhaul the bank’s retail and markets activities after twoconsecutive quarterly losses.

-“Q3 results illustrate the ability of all our businesses torebound, after the exceptional lockdown period that we haveexperienced, and to adapt to a still very uncertainenvironment,” Oudea said in a statement.

-Equity trading revenue rose 5.1% year-on-year while fixedincome trading revenue rose 9.4% in the latest quarter.
+“Equities revenues rebound more than expected, dividend accrual is a positive surprise - all this should be supportive for share price,” analysts at Jefferies said in a note.

-The bank has put equity and credit structured products underreview earlier in the year after business was hit by market volatility and dividend cancellations due to the coronavirus crisis.
+The bank put equity and credit structured products businesses under review earlier in the year after overall operations were hit by market volatility and dividend cancellations due to the coronavirus crisis.

 It said on Thursday it was reducing its exposure to the most complex products.